-She had little interest in dolls as a kid, instead preferring to tinker with her brothers' model railroad layout.
-In school, she proudly excelled in math and found herself gravitating toward computer science in college, a field of study populated with few women in the 1970s.
+She says she had little interest in dolls as a kid, instead preferring to tinker with her brothers' model railroad layout.
+In school, she proudly excelled in math and found herself gravitating toward computer science in college, a field of study populated by few women in the 1970s.

 Two degrees later, Shaw landed a job at Atari programming games for the company's new VCS console.
-She didn't know it at the time, but she had just become the world's first female professional video game designer.
+She didn't know it at the time, but she had just become one of the world's first female professional video game designers.

 Shaw enjoyed a short but fruitful career in video games that lasted from 1978 to 1984, stretching between two prominent California companies: Atari, of course, which all but founded the video game industry; and Activision, a firm most notable as the very first third-party video game software publisher.